tabularelf/Slice/1.0.0/README.md

 ---

-Lexicon is a localization system focused around on simplifying implementation of adding translation to your GameMaker project, whether it's on the developers end or the players end!
-As well as giving the flexibility in on the fly string replacement, and fallbacks to other languages/locales.
+Slice is a layer wrapper library, designed to ease manipulating multiple assets, as well as filling in tile metadata for any tilesets.

 # Features